 If you have landed on this page first, this excerpt comes from a book entitled Various subjects and is dated 1889.
 For a full explanation, please visit the Various Subjects page.

-During the 1880s, my great, great grandfather, Charles Henry Stott, a stock broker by trade, visited places throughout Manchester and sent them as articles to a local newspaper.
+During the 1880s, my great, great-grandfather, Charles Henry Stott, a stockbroker by trade, visited places throughout Manchester and sent them as articles to a local newspaper.
 In 1889, he put them together in a book.
 This is one such story of an institution founded by Thomas Henshaw in 1837 to provide support, advice and training to anyone affected by sight loss and other disabilities.

-Written in Charles’ own words
+Written in Charles’ own words.

-We received and invitation from the board of management of Henshaw’s Blind Asylum, which most people who reside in Oldham know it is situated at Old Trafford, to the annual distribution of prizes by Oliver HEYWOOD Esq., J.P., the High Sheriff of Lancashire.
+We received an invitation from the board of management of Henshaw’s Blind Asylum, which most people who reside in Oldham know it is situated at Old Trafford, to the annual distribution of prizes by Oliver HEYWOOD Esq., J.P., the High Sheriff of Lancashire.
 The invitation card bore a very attractive programme; at 2 o’clock there was to be an inspection of the workshops, schools, gymnasium and other parts of the asylum.
 At 3 o’clock a hymn, distribution of prizes and an address by the High Sheriff.
 At 4 o’clock a concert and at 5, refreshments.